AtlasOfLivingAustralia/corella/README.md

 #> 2 Eolophus roseicapilla    -35.273       149.
 15-01-2023 present
 ```

-One of the most important aspects of Darwin Core standard is using
+One of the most important aspects of Darwin Core Standard is using
 standard column names (Darwin Core *terms*).
 We can update column names
 in our data to match Darwin Core terms with `set_` functions.